jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/known-issues.md

 ## Intel on Windows

-1. Intel 11th Gen and newer UHD, Xe and ARC series integrated and discrete GPUs have an Windows graphics driver issue ranging from **31.0.101.5186 / 31.0.101.5234 to 31.0.101.5534**.
+1. Intel 11th Gen and newer UHD, Xe and ARC series integrated and discrete GPUs have a Windows graphics driver issue ranging from **31.0.101.5186 / 31.0.101.5234 to 31.0.101.5534**.
 You may encounter a **green or blue screen but normal sound** when transcoding and playing HDR videos that **require tone-mapping**.
 The **31.0.101.5590** and newer drivers fix this issue.

 ## Intel on Linux